Which QA frameworks are used in Drupal automated testing?

 Starting with the right QA frameworks — like PHPUnit — makes your test suite easier to scale.
 As your product grows, your tests grow with it.
 And every layer of confidence you build today makes future changes faster and safer.

-Use case: Testing core business logic without external dependencies.
+Use case: Testing business logic without loading Drupal.

 Aliaksandr puts it: